 Since the nineteen-eighties, the Government has recommended no more than 3-4 units of alcohol per day for men and no more than 2-3 units per day for women.

-Four units is the equivalent of one strong pint to larger.
-Three units is the equivalent to one large glass of wine.
+Four units are the equivalent of one strong pint to larger.
+Three units are the equivalent to one large glass of wine.

 Weekly, these guidelines recommend no more than 21 units of alcohol per week for men and no more than 14 units per week for women.
 These guidelines relating to the recommended weekly number of units were produced in 1995.